 - Height: 5'4" (163cm) | Reach: 67.5" (171cm)

 - Career Disclosed Earnings: $790,000 USD

 Fighting for a major organization has made Henry Cejudo ineligible for regional rankings.

 Henry Cejudo Wiki Update Wiki

-Henry Cejudo is hoping to make big waves in the MMA world.
+Coming up, Henry Cejudo was hoping to make big waves in the MMA world.
 The 2008 Olympic gold medalist is the youngest American wrestler to win a gold medal, and is hoping to earn similar results in MMA.
 Not to be mistaken for a one trick pony, Cejudo recently won a Copper Gloves tournament in Arizona, having four amateur boxing matches on his resume in addition to his stellar amateur wrestling career.

-Despite earning gold at 121lbs, would make his MMA debut in the bantamweight division.
+Despite earning gold at 121lbs, Henry would make his MMA debut in the bantamweight division (135 lbs).
 His first opponent was Mike Poe.
 Cejudo won by submission due to strikes in the first round.
 He would pick up 5 more wins before signing with the UFC.
 Cejudo hoped to compete at flyweight (125 lbs) in the UFC, but after an infamous botched weight-cut vs Scott Jorgensen at UFC 177 that resulted in the cancellation of the fight, UFC president Dana White banned him from the flyweight division.